NicholasDowell/Matrix-Calculator/README.md

 - FirstSteps.py :no_entry_sign: holds some archaic test code from before the "BIG SWITCH".
 If you run it, then you will get a many errors.

 ## Next Steps: :boot:
+- Add a "ToString" method in the Matrix class so that its not necessary to call the clunky "printout" method of MatrixOperations
 - Update MatrixOperations functions to control incorrectly sized rows and columns
 - Get RREF function working.
 Necessary steps are outlined in the comments in "MatrixOperations" object
 - Move Python files on github into a folder for organizational purposes

 ## Recent Progress:
+- Added File to contain exceptions to make it easier to work with the code
 - Row Scaling is functional :chart_with_upwards_trend:
   (Please run the TestSeparateFiles code to see a console demonstration)
 - Moving all rows of all zeros to bottom is functional!